irisfield/algorithm-analysis/README.md

-# Performance Analysis of Bubble, Insertion, and Selection Sort
+# Performance Analysis: Bubble, Insertion, and Selection Sort

-### Testing the Performance of Bubble, Insertion Sort, and Selection.
+Analysis of the trends in the time performance of bubble, insertion and selection sort algorithms with different ordered data.